Can Weight Loss Make You Taller? And Will Your Feet Shrink when you lose weight?

 3. Shoe Size Changes to Comfort Level

 Many people find they go down half a size or even a full size after significant weight loss.
 It doesn’t mean the literal bone size is shrinking; instead, the shape and padding of your feet are changing.
 The result?
 A better fit in smaller shoes.
+So do your feet shrink when you lose weight, or do they just change a little?
+Whatever you think if you feel more comfortable than that is most important.

-4. Real-life Evidence of Shrinking Feet
+4. Real-Life Evidence of Shrinking Feet

 Other Weight-Loss “Body Oddities”